IgorTecnologia/EAD-Authuser/README.md

 ```
 ## Database
-This application uses [PostgreSQL](https://www.postgresql.org/docs/) as its database.
+This application uses [PostgreSQL](https://www.postgresql.org/docs/) as the default database.

+There are settings for PostgreSQL e H2 databases, you can use them by changing the application.yaml file.

+To perform the unit and integration tests of the application, the H2 database must be used.

 ## Technologies Used